JammieJiang/Spotify_Music_Trends_Analysis/README.md

 ## Contact

-If you have any questions or suggestions, please feel free to open an issue or contact me directly.
+If you have any questions or suggestions, please feel free to open an issue or contact me directly.(E-mail:jammmm2005@163.com)

----

-Star this repository if you find it helpful!